garrandall/popular-music-data/tracks/don-t-think-they-know-chris-brown-aaliyah.md

 You stood by me, you didn't doubt me (Yeah)
 I think you want some more (Oh)
 I do more than sing
-I model now, acting now (Ooh, yeah)
+I model now, acting now (Oh, yeah)
 Plus I got my own movie now
 After all the awards that they gave me, you stood by me You didn't play me, you didn't doubt me
 I think you want some more (Need some more, babe)
 I truly believe that if it wasn't all for you
-I don't know what I would do (Ooh, whoa)
+I don't know what I would do (Oh, whoa)
 Oh-whoa